 All the factors above lead to a bit of an equation: “The older the child becomes, the more disconnected families feel from the school community and the more unsupported by the school and community.”
 (Kelty & Wakabayashi, 2020)

-And Yet, Research Shows Middle School Family Engagement Matters to Student Success
+And Yet, Research Shows Middle School Family Engagement Matters.
+A Lot.

 But here’s the thing… and it’s something we all know.
 When parents ARE engaged in middle school, the gains are tremendous.
 In their meta-analysis of family engagement research, Family Involvement In Middle and High school Students’ Education, the Harvard Family Research Project summarized a wide variety of outcomes that improved through family engagement: